Nguenda/Responsible-Machine-Learning/README.md

 # RML_Group3 Model Card
 ## **Final Project for Responsible Machine Learning**

-## Model Details:

-### Contributors:
-#### Agnes Nguenda, insert contact info
-#### Arij Ahmed Khan Lodhi, insert contact info
-#### Kerry McKeever, kerry.mckeever@gwu.edu

-### – July 2023
-### – Model version: 1.0
-### – Model type
-### – Information about training algorithms, parameters, fairness constraints or other applied approaches, and features
-### – Paper or other resource for more information
-### – Citation details
-### – License
-### – Please send questions or comments about this model to (inset email, inset email & kerry.mckeever@gwu.edu)

-##Kerry
-## Intended Use:  The intended use of this model is to evaluate metrics used in decisions pertaining to home morgage grants.
-Many governments as well as companies use models such as these to evaluate applicants based on previous repayment statuses, as well as demographic characteristics.
-We envisioned building a fair model that accuratly assesses the best candidates for these morgage loans.
-### Use cases that were envisioned during development.
-#### ∗ Describe the business value of your group’s best remediated model
-#### ∗ Describe how your group’s best remediated model is designed to be used
-#### ∗ Describe the intended users for your group’s best remediated model
-#### ∗ State whether your group’s best remediated model can or cannot be used for any additional purposes

-## Agnes
-## Training Data
-#### ∗ State the source of training data
-#### ∗ State how training data was divided into training and validation data
-#### ∗ State the number of rows in training and validation data
-#### ∗ Define the meaning of all training data columns
-#### ∗ Define the meaning of all engineered columns

-## Arig
-## Evaluation Data
-### ∗ State the source of evaluation (or test) data
-### ∗ State the number of rows in evaluation (or test) data
-### ∗ State any differences in columns between training and evaluation (or test) data

-## Kerry
-## Model Details
-### ∗ State the columns used as inputs in your group’s best remediated model
-### ∗ State the columns used as targets in your group’s best remediated model
-### ∗ State the type of your group’s best remediated model
-### ∗ State the software used to implement your group’s best remediated model
-### ∗ State the version of the modeling software for your group’s best remediated model
-### ∗ State the hyperparameters or other settings of your group’s best remediated model

-## Anges
-## Quantitative Analysis
-### ∗ State the metrics used to evaluate your group’s best remediated model
-### ∗ State the values of the metrics for training, validation, and evaluation (or test) data – evaluation (or test) metrics come from the most recent class full evaluation results, link under Assignment 1.
-### ∗ Provide at least one plot or table from each weekly assignment for a total of at least six plots, that must include the global variable importance and partial dependence of your group’s best remediated model.
-### ∗ Address other alternative models considered

-## Arig
-## Ethical Considerations
-#### ∗ Describe potential negative impacts of using your group’s best remediated model:
-#### · Consider math or software problems
-#### · Consider real-world risks: who, what, when and how?
-#### ∗ Describe potential uncertainties relating to the impacts of using your group’s best remediated model:
-#### · Consider math or software problems
-#### · Consider real-world risks: who, what, when and how?
-#### ∗ Describe any unexpected or results encountered during training
+### Model Details: Basic information about the model.

+* Contributors:<br>
+**Agnes Nguenda**, insert contact info <br>
+**Arij Ahmed Khan Lodhi**, insert contact info <br> **Kerry McKeever**, kerry.mckeever@gwu.edu <br>

+* Model date: July 2023
+* Model version: 1.0
+    * State the software used to implement your group’s best remediated model
+    * State the version of the modeling software for your group’s best remediated model
+* Model type:
+  * State the type of your group’s best remediated model
+  * State the type of your group’s best remediated model
+* Information about training algorithms, parameters, fairness constraints or other applied approaches, and features
+  * State the columns used as inputs in your group’s best remediated model
+  * State the columns used as targets in your group’s best remediated model
+  * State the hyperparameters or other settings of your group’s best remediated model
+* Paper or other resource for more information
+* Citation details
+* License
+* Where to send questions or comments about the model

+### Intended Use:  Use cases that were envisioned during development.

+* Describe the business value of your group’s best remediated model. <br>
+* Describe how your group’s best remediated model is designed to be used. <br>
+* Describe the intended users for your group’s best remediated model. <br>
+* State whether your group’s best remediated model can or cannot be used for any additional purposes. <br>

+### Factors: include demographic or phenotypic groups, environmental conditions, technical attributes, or others

+* Relevant factors: What are foreseeable salient factors for which model performance may vary, and how were these determined?<br>
+* Evaluation factors: Which factors are being reported, and why were these chosen?
+If the relevant factors and evaluation factors are different, why?<br>

+### Metrics: Metrics should be chosen to reflect potential real- world impacts of the model.

+* Model performance measures: What measures of model perfor- mance are being reported, and why were they selected over other measures of model performance? <br>
+* Decision thresholds: If decision thresholds are used, what are they, and why were those decision thresholds chosen? <br>
+* Variation approaches:  How are the mea- surements and estimations of these metrics calculated?
+For ex- ample, this may include standard deviation, variance, confidence intervals, or KL divergence.
+Details of how these values are ap- proximated should also be included (e.g., average of 5 runs, 10-fold cross-validation). <br>

+### Training Data

+* State the source of training data.  <br>
+* State how training data was divided into training and validation data.  <br>
+* State the number of rows in training and validation data.  <br>
+* Define the meaning of all training data columns.  <br>
+* Define the meaning of all engineered columns.  <br>
+* State details of the distribution over various factors in the training datasets.<br>

+### Evaluation Data: Details on the dataset(s) used for the quantitative analyses in the card.

+* Datasets: What datasets were used to evaluate the model? <br>
+* Motivation: Why were these datasets chosen? <br>
+* Preprocessing: How was the data preprocessed for evaluation (e.g., tokenization of sentences, cropping of images, any filtering such as dropping images without faces)? <br>
+* State the source of evaluation (or test) data <br>
+* State the number of rows in evaluation (or test) data <br>
+* State any differences in columns between training and evaluation (or test) data <br>

+###  Quantitative Analysis: Quantitative analyses should provide the results of evaluating the model according to the chosen metrics, providing confidence interval values when possible.

+* State the metrics used to evaluate your group’s best remediated model
+* State the values of the metrics for training, validation, and evaluation (or test) data – evaluation (or test) metrics come from the most recent class full evaluation results, link under Assignment 1.
+* Unitary results: How did the model perform with respect to each factor?
+* Intersectional results: How did the model perform with respect to the intersection of evaluated factors?
+* Provide at least one plot or table from each weekly assignment for a total of at least six plots, that must include the global variable importance and partial dependence of your group’s best remediated model.
+* Address other alternative models considered

+### Ethical Considerations

+* Describe potential negative impacts of using your group’s best remediated model:
+* Consider math or software problems
+* Consider real-world risks: who, what, when and how?
+* Describe potential uncertainties relating to the impacts of using your group’s best remediated model:
+* Consider math or software problems
+* Consider real-world risks: who, what, when and how?
+* Describe any unexpected or results encountered during training

+### Caveats and Recommendations

+This section should list additional concerns that were not covered in the previous sections.
+For example, did the results suggest any further testing?
+Were there any relevant groups that were no represented in the evaluation dataset?
+Are there additional recom- mendations for model use?
+What are the ideal characteristics of an evaluation dataset for this model?

 ## Collaboration
 During the project, we fostered a collaborative environment and utilized effective communication channels to ensure smooth collaboration.
 We primarily communicated through regular team meetings, both in-person and online, where we discussed project progress, shared updates, and addressed any issues or concerns.
 Additionally, we maintained open communication channels through instant messaging platforms and email for day-to-day interactions.